This post was last Updated on September 17, 2020

 Thanks to Tadej & Tamara, our fellow bloggers, and readers of Naked Wanderings we got this wonderful map, feel free to share it.

 Topless sunbathing in Croatia

-After reading the sad news in a couple of weeks ago’s newspaper that less and less women on the beaches in France and Spain are willing/daring to sunbathe topless, it was a relief to see that this trend has not reached Croatia.
-On every beach, actually in every place where people sunbathe, there were several women of all ages who had taken their top off.
+After reading the sad news in a couple of weeks ago’s newspaper that fewer and fewer women on the beaches in France and Spain are willing/daring to sunbathe topless, it was a relief to see that this trend has not reached Croatia.
+On every beach, actually, in every place where people sunbathe, there were several women of all ages who had taken their top off.
 Croatia might well be the most topless-friendly Country in the world these days.

 Naturism during the Yugoslavia times

 Time for a little history and geography lesson before we continue.
 Croatia has only been an independent country since 1991.
 Before that, it was part of a much bigger country called Yugoslavia, which also contained the now independent countries Slovenia, Serbia, Bosnia and Herzegovina, Montenegro, Macedonia, and Kosovo.
 During the sixties and seventies, Yugoslavia was a very stable country, even though it was a communist nation and the life standard was comparable with the Western European countries.
 During those times, nudism was booming in the country, tourists came from all over Europe to go naked on Yugoslavia’s beaches and in 1972 the country hosted the Naturist World Congress.